Organizing Your Medical Records

+It's a good idea to keep copies of your medical records.
 You'll need them if you change doctors, move, get sick when you're away from home, or end up in an emergency room.
 If any of these things happen and you have your records, you may get treatment more quickly, and it will be safer.

-To get started, call your family doctor and ask for your records, or wait until your next visit.
+Ask for your records, or wait until your next visit.
 Ask your doctor if he or she can help you make a personal health record.
 Your family doctor also may be able to help you find other places where you may have medical records, such as at a hospital.

+You may need to sign one at every facility that you request records from.
 You also may be asked to pay for copies of your records and the time it takes to make copies.
 And you also may be charged for mailing fees.
-Ask how long it will take to receive your copies.

 The hospital or doctor's office might simply copy every single item in your file and charge you for all of it.
 A smaller group of records might be cheaper and also easier to organize.
+Ask how long it will take to receive your copies.

+- Use a notebook or paper filing system.
 Use a 3-ring binder or wire-bound notebook with dividers for each member of the family.
 If you get a notebook with pockets, you can keep test results and other health papers in these pockets.

+- Use your computer.
 Use any software program you're comfortable with, or get software specifically for personal medical records.

-Another option is to store your health records on a secure Internet site.
+- Use a secure Internet site.
 Your health plan or hospital may have one that you can use for free.

-Your medical records should include:
+Your personal health record (PHR) should include:

 Current health information